martinthomson/tls-0rtt-and-certs/draft-thomson-tls-0rtt-and-certs.md

 connection parameters when resuming a connection.
-Though a client might need to offer a choice in order to support a fallback to a 1-RTT handshake, a server cannot change parameters such as the selected application layer protocol [RFC7301] or choose a cipher suite.
-Though it is theoretically possible with these cipher suites, servers MUST NOT change certificates when resuming.
+Though a client might need to offer a choice in order to support a fallback to a 1-RTT handshake, a server cannot change parameters such as the selected application layer protocol [RFC7301].
+Though it is theoretically possible to offer a different certificate with these cipher suites, servers MUST NOT change certificates when resuming.
 When resuming, clients MUST treat a change in certificate as a fatal error.

 Outside of their use with 0-RTT, these cipher suites also permit the use of a combination of pre-shared key and certificate authentication.
 No real use case